ArtifexSoftware/ghostpdl/gs/toolbin/halftone/ETS/README.txt

 Release notes ETS version 138
 26 Apr 2006
 Copyright 2000-2010 Artifex Sotware Inc.

-This version of ETS is for commercial licensees and is governed by the licensing agreement between Artifex Software and the licensee.
-Please contact mailto://sales@artifex.com for information on licensing.

 This is the latest unified release of Even Tone Screening.
 The core ETS algorithm has been highly tuned for modern inkjet printers such as